fschuett/moodle-enrol_oss/README.md

 enrolment plugin for moodle from 3.x to autoenrol in conjunction with the open school server or other ldap servers enrol_oss.

-It is supposed to work with the

-Open School Server (www.openschoolserver.net) other ldap servers that provide user and group information
+It is supposed to work with the Open School Server (www.openschoolserver.net) and other ldap servers that provide user and group information like for example the IServ ldap server (there is an excellent step-by-step guide to connect enrol_oss to IServ ldap).

-servers.

-It is crafted for their LDAP structure.
+It is crafted for an LDAP structure.

 It needs the auth_ldap module working to get the users authenticated through LDAP and enrols those users to courses depending on the field $course->idnumber.

+In version 2.4.3 there was a long standing bug fix, which matches now cohort names case sensitive.
+This is necessary for consistent behavior but may break environments, where case sensitiveness was handled somewhat sloppy.

 Dependencies
 ------------
 This module needs the Auth-Plugin auth_ldap and the enrolment plugin enrol_cohort to be active to work properly.

-Cron-Job
+Scheduled tasks
 --------
-This module is processed by cron on an hourly basis, as is enrol_cohort equally.
+This module is processed on an hourly basis, as is enrol_cohort equally.

 The module auth_ldap is not automatically processed by cron.